victorsuarezis/org.idempiere.pos/README.md

 # iDempiere POS #

 Point Of Sales Developed by Yamel Senih (ysenih@erpcya.com) and ERP Consultores y Asociados (http://erpcya.com/es/), for ADempiere 3.9.0 (http://www.adempiere.net/web/guest/inicio).
-Migrated and adapted by Victor Suarez (victor.suarez.is@gmail.com) to iDempiere ERP Plugin.
+Migrated and adapted by Victor Suarez (victor.suarez.is@gmail.com) to iDempiere ERP Plugin, Together with Alejandro Guerra (aguerra@algeconsultores.com).

 This is the Swing Version.
 You can see WebUI version: https://bitbucket.org/victorsuarez/org.idempiere.wpos